MicrosoftDocs/defender-docs/articles/defender-for-cloud/includes/defender-for-containers-enable-plan-aks.md

 A dedicated Defender for Cloud recommendation provides:

 - Visibility into which of your clusters has the Defender sensor deployed.
-- A **Fix** button to deploy the sensor to those clusters that don't have it.
+- A **Fix** button to deploy the sensor to clusters that don't have it.

-To enable the plan:
+To deploy the sensor:

 1. On the Microsoft Defender for Cloud **Recommendations** page, open the **Enable enhanced security** security control.